 According to the National Education Association, having kids read frequently is one of the best ways to help them become good readers and improve at recognizing letters and sounds.

-Make sure to take a second to check out all the facts about the importance of childhood literacy on there website http://www.nea.org/grants/facts-about-childrens-literacy.html.
+Make sure to take a second to check out all the facts about the importance of childhood literacy on their website http://www.nea.org/grants/facts-about-childrens-literacy.html.

 Now is the time to create a library filled with amazing books for your children!
 You don’t need much but a small basket and a library card to do so!
 Check out our fun craft inspired by The Hungry Caterpillar!